 Andrew Sowerby MICFor

-Andrew graduated from Aberdeen University in 2001 and worked in public sector throughout South Wales.
+Andrew graduated from Aberdeen University in 2001 and worked in public sector forests throughout South Wales.
 He led the harvesting programme to clear Phytophtora infected larch and led on national forest planning standards, writing the Forestry Commission’s operational guidance for Forest Design Plans.
-Andrew currently works for Pryor & Rickett Silviculture managing woodlands for a wide range of clients, a member of the ICF committee in Wales and the coordinator of ‘Mbale Coed’ a group of volunteers supporting tree planting in Uganda.
+Andrew currently works for Pryor & Rickett Silviculture managing woodlands for a wide range of clients, he is a member of the ICF committee in Wales and the coordinator of ‘Mbale Coed’ a group of volunteers supporting tree planting in Uganda.

 David Edwards FICFor, President